SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/publication-policy.md

 _Routine_ work includes things like user training, microscope maintenance, standard histology, and simple raw data acquisition.
 Examples of _non-routine_ work include:

 * Extensive data analysis; in particular generating figures that appear in your publication or building analysis tools to generate those figures.
-* Significant development or optimisation of protocols used in your study. e.g. Validating a new antibody does not count but spending a few weeks developing and documenting a bespoke clearing, labelling, and imaging pipeline does count.
+* Significant development or optimisation of protocols used in your study. e.g. Validating a new antibody does not count but spending extended time developing and documenting a bespoke clearing, labelling, and imaging pipeline for a novel application does count.
-* Building and validating a significant modification to your in vivo imaging pipeline. e.g. Adding a new filter to your rig does not count but helping you construct and validate temporal focusing over 6 months does count.
+* Building and validating a significant modification to your in vivo imaging pipeline. e.g. Adding a new filter to your rig does not count but helping you construct and validate temporal focusing does count.
 * Building significant new equipment. e.g. 3D printing a new sample holder does not count but helping you build a rig for optically tracking mouse toe movements does count.